hse-project/rfcs/rfcs/hse/0003-wal-design.md

 The data in c0 is volatile and is lost in the event of a crash or power loss.

 ## Requirements
-- Provide durability to c0 data, i.e., honor both time and space-based durability constraints
+- Provide durability to c0 data, i.e., honor both time and space-based durability constraints.
+Provide KVDB parameters *dur_intvl_ms* and *dur_size_bytes* for this purpose.
 - Maintain atomicity, consistency and isolation (ACI) semantics for transactional mutations during WAL replay
-- Provide support for hse_kvdb_flush() and hse_kvdb_sync() HSE API
+- Support hse_kvdb_sync(bool async) API to make all committed txns and completed non-txn ops until the sync point durable
+- Provide a checkpoint API (hse_kvdb_ckpt()) that syncs all outstanding c0 data into cN.
+This makes the database files represent the current committed state of the system to support snapshotting the underlying FS/LV.
 - The performance of HSE with WAL must match or exceed 1.9.0 with c1
 - Provide an option to disable WAL for the entire KVDB